scylladb/scylla-monitoring/docs/source/advisor.rst

     **The Advisor section**

-The Advisor section is on the Overview dashboard and consists of two parts:
+The Advisor section is located on the Overview dashboard and consists of two parts:

-On the left, the Advisor issues table.
+On the left, is the Advisor issues table.
 Each issue has a category, a link to jump to a relevant dashboard, and a description of the issue.

-For example, the Advisor would warn of large cells.
-Large cells in the data usually indicate a problem with the data model or a problem with the client code, impacting system performance.
+For example, the Advisor could warn about using large cells.
+Large cells in the data usually indicate a problem with the data model or a problem with the client code, and can impact system performance.

-On the right, the system balance section.
-This section notifies for an imbalance between shards or nodes.
+On the right, is the system balance section.
+This section notifies you about an imbalance between shards or nodes.
 An imbalanced system may indicate a potential problem.

 For example, when a single, hot partition gets most of the requests, making one shard a bottleneck, the balance section will indicate that the latency and cache hits are imbalanced between shards.